quintype/quintype-amp/docs-src/tutorials/opts.md

    - `storySeparatorText`: String that will be displayed by the separator that separates two infinite scroll stories.
 If nothing is passed, `SCROLL FOR NEXT` is displayed
 4. langTag:
    - used to add the lang attribute to the html tag for SEO purposes
-   - Optional. if not provided, it's assumed to be "en"
+   - Optional. if not provided, lang attribute is not added on the html tag
    - accepts an object.
 Key `sketches-host` and value is the lang attribute that you wish to provide.

 ```jsx